Vermont Window Tint Laws

 Medical Exemptions in Vermont

-Vermont does not currently offer medical exemptions for darker window tint.
-The exemption documentation must typically be kept in the vehicle at all times.
+Vermont does not currently offer medical exemptions for window tint.
+All vehicles must comply with standard VLT limits.

 Penalties for Illegal Tint in Vermont